FarahTasnurMeem/Active-Directory/SetupActiveDirectory.md

 ## Setting up Active Directory
 ---

-In this file, I will guide you through the process of setting up an **Active Directory** environment using **Windows Server 2019** as the domain controller and **Windows 10 Enterprise** as client machines.
+In this file, I will guide you through the process of setting up an **Active Directory** environment using **Windows Server 2019** as the domain controller and **Windows 10 Enterprise** as the client machines.
 This lab setup will serve as the foundation for a series of penetration testing exercises, where you'll learn to exploit vulnerabilities and secure Active Directory networks.

 The primary goal of this setup is to create a controlled environment where various attacks on Active Directory can be tested.
-By following this guide, you’ll develop hands-on skills, gaining a deeper understanding of how Active Directory functions, how to secure it, and how attackers may exploit its vulnerabilities.
+By following this guide, you’ll gain hands-on experience, deepen your understanding of how Active Directory functions, learn how to secure it, and explore how attackers may exploit its vulnerabilities.

 ---